Redislabs-Solution-Architects/redis-enterprise-capacity-planning/README.md

 It would migrate the shards to nodes in respect of High-Availability and Rack-Awareness constraints.\
 It would migrate the shards to the best candidate node.

-The best candidate is a Node which cannot accept anymore 25G shards and is far to be able.
+The best candidate is a Node which can not accept anymore 25G shards and is far to be able.

 ```bash
 redis-cli --raw EVAL "$(cat lua/capaplan.lua )" 0 OPTIMIZE C 1 5 1